tgirke/systemPipeRdata/README.md

 #### Installation
 Please install _systemPipeR_ along with its dependencies from Bioconductor (devel branch) and _systemPipeRdata_ from this GitHub repository as shown below.
 _systemPipeRdata_ has not many dependencies but provides the data and `Rmd` tutorials.
-However, the parent package _systemPipeR_ has many dependencies which should install fine when installing it with `biocLite()`.
+However, the parent package _systemPipeR_ has many dependencies defined in its `DESCRIPTION` file.

 ```s
 source("http://bioconductor.org/biocLite.R")